MK Law

 The Personal Safety Intervention Order Act 2010 (PSIO Act) was introduced to protect people from harm caused by individuals who are not family members.
 It covers a wide range of behaviours, including:

 The PSIO Act also aims to resolve disputes through mediation when appropriate.
 A personal safety intervention order is typically issued by a Magistrate to safeguard the applicant from physical or mental harm.
-It places specific conditions on how the respondent (the person causing harm) must behave towards the applicant.
+Applicants are individuals who seek protection under a PSIO, and intervention order applications involve a legal process that places specific conditions on how the respondent (the person causing harm) must behave towards the applicant.

 Key Features of a PSIO: